lsst/pipelines_lsst_io/known-issues.rst

   fail altogether.
 On machines with less than 8 GB of RAM, disable parallelization by setting ``EUPSPKG_NJOBS=1`` in your environment before running ``eups distrib``.

+- The demo execution may provide slightly different numeric results if executed on operating systems different from the ones supported, macOS and centOS, or if using a different version of Python packages.

 .. _installation-issues-redhat: